How to Get Permission to Use Copyrighted Music?

 a.)
 Synchronization rights – if you want to use the song in your film, video or TV project.
 This would synchronize the song with the picture of the video/film/TV project.
 Even a slideshow with pictures exploit sync rights if you are planning to add copyrighted music to it.

 b.)
-Mechanical rights – if you want to use the song and have it included, sold/distributed in mechanical units such as CD, DVD, Blue ray, etc. If the music publisher is represented by the mechanical licensing agent such as Harry Fox agency:
+Mechanical rights – if you want to use the song and have it included, sold/distributed in mechanical units such as CD, DVD, Blue ray, etc. If the music publisher is represented by the mechanical licensing agent such as Harry Fox agency.

 Then you need to ask permission from them and not to the music publisher.
+Read this post to know more about what is a mechanical license agreement.

 c.)
 Performance rights – some music publishers are also represented by performing right societies.
 These are ASCAP/BMI in the US or Filscap in the Philippines.
 You know this in your copyright search in the previous steps.
 For example, the song “Summer of 69” by Bryan Adams is published by Almo Music Corporation